dnsimple/dnsimple-support/content/articles/dns-hosting.markdown

     ![Domain DNS tab link](/files/domain-tab-dns-link.png)

-1. Find the <label>DNS Hosting</label> card and follow the instructions to disable the DNS hosting.
+1. Find the <label>DNS Hosting</label> card and follow the instructions to disable DNS hosting.

     ![Disable DNS hosting](/files/domain-dns-hosting-disable.png)

 </div>

-If a domain is delegated to our name servers, disabling the DNS hosting for a domain will cause the domain to immediately stop resolving, regardless of whether the domain is registered or just hosted with us.
+If a domain is delegated to our name servers, disabling DNS hosting for a domain will cause the domain to immediately stop resolving, regardless of whether the domain is registered or just hosted with us.

-If the domain is registered with us but delegated to another DNS provider, disabling the DNS hosting won't change the delegation.
+If the domain is registered with us but delegated to another DNS provider, disabling DNS hosting won't change the delegation.
 The domain will continue to resolve with the other DNS provider.

 ## Use cases

-There are a few cases where you may want to turn off the DNS hosting for a domain:
+There are a few cases where you may want to turn off DNS hosting for a domain:

 - You added the domain just to purchase an SSL certificate, but the domain is not delegated to us and it isn't resolving with DNSimple.
 - You wanted to register a domain with us, but you'll be using a different DNS hosting provider.